kkinnebrew/gulp-template/README.md

 gulp-template
 =============

-A base web application project template using Gulp, Browserify, SASS, and Bower
+An web application template using Gulp, Browserify, SASS, and Bower.

 # Getting Started